State-dependent Delay Differential Equations on $H^1$: Applications

 this derived position being the actual position if $x(t)=0$.
 For the right-hand side this computed position is used for the acceleration $a(\hat{x})$.
 As in \cite[Section 3]{Walther}, we consider the given model only if $x$ is in between $-w$ and some a priori given $w_+>0$.
 For some Lipschitz continuous $a\colon \R\to \R$, the set of equations we consider here is for some fixed real numbers $c,\mu$.

 As in \cite{Walther}, we let $h\coloneqq (2w+2w_+)/c$ and obtain $0<s\leq h$ assuming $x(t)<w_+$.
 Thus, $h$ is our final time horizon (in negative direction).
-Next, we apply our main theorem (Theorem \ref{thm:wp}) and the permanence principle (Theorem \ref{thm:pp}) for obtaining a local solution theory for all initial values $\phi\in H^1(-h,0;\R^2)$ with bounded derivative.
-For this, (H1) is evident by the Lipschitz continuity of $a$; note that in \cite{Walther} following up on a solution theory in $C^1$, $a$ needed to be continuously differentiable.
-For the satisfaction of (H2), we need to find a Lipschitz estimate for $s(t)$ in terms of $x$ on $V_\beta$.
-This is provided in the next result, which is a Sobolev regular variant of the similar result \cite[Proposition 8]{Walther}.
-We emphasise that we do not need a differentiability statement here.
-We define for $0<\alpha<\min\{c,w,w_+\}$
+Next, we {want to} apply our main theorem (Theorem \ref{thm:wp}) and the permanence principle (Theorem \ref{thm:pp}) for obtaining a solution theory for all initial values $\phi\in H^1(-h,0;\R^2)$ with bounded derivative. {In order to provide the proper setting, w}e define for $0<\alpha<\min\{c,w,w_+\}$

-It is not difficult to see that $W_\alpha$ is a closed and convex subset of $H^1(-h,0)$.
+It is not difficult to see that $W_\alpha$ is a closed and convex subset of $H^1(-h,0;\R^2)$.

-\begin{thm} Let $\phi\in W_\alpha$.
+\begin{thm} Let $\phi=(\xi,\eta)\in W_\alpha$.
 Then there exists a unique $s_\phi\in [0,h]$ such that

 Moreover,